PatrickMurphy/absorb/README.md

 ## Release History

-* 1.0.0 Add PreserveObject paramete, allowing option to only merge if object 1 does not contain key
+* 1.0.0 Add PreserveObject parameter, allowing option to only merge if object 1 does not contain key
 * 0.1.0 Initial release